joelstrohmeier/website/src/about.md

 Work I've led on accessible interface components has featured in: Secret Intelligence Service (SIS) Design System, Smashing Magazine, the Scrimba front-end development e-learning course and the Stark Library.

+I've served on the advisory board for the charity <a href="https://www.oneplusone.org.uk/">OnePlusOne</a> &mdash; providing digital experience, accessibility and inclusion guidance to support the launch of their mobile application.
+While at Nomensa, I also devised and led the agency <a href="https://www.hl.co.uk/strive-internship">Strive internship</a> initiative in 2024.

 In 2026, I was <a href="https://ipa.co.uk/news/ilist-shortlist-2026">shortlisted for the iList award</a> &mdash; an Institute of Practitioners of Advertising (IPA) award recognising notable contributions to diversity and inclusion in the advertising and media sector.
 I've also been a guest speaker for students of Digital Product Design at New York University.